telliott22/rain-prediction-tool/TASKS.md

 Current state of my project:
 - nothing exists yet
-- [What was accomplished in the last session, if any]
+- We built the basic website, lets improve the styling
 - [Any blockers or issues from previous work]

 My target application fidelity is:  personal tool